This lesson is in the early stages of development (Alpha version)

 What is MPI?

-The Message Passing Interface is a set of tools which allow multiple parallel jobs to communicate with each other.
-Typically, a single executable is run multiple times, possibly on different machines, and the MPI tools are used to inform each instance of the executable about how many instances there are, which instance it is.
-MPI also provides tools to allow communication and coordination between instances.
+The Message Passing Interface is a set of tools which allow multiple tasks running simultaneously to communicate with each other.
+Typically, a single executable is run multiple times, possibly on different machines, and the MPI tools are used to inform each instance of the executable about its sibling processes, and which instance it is.
+MPI also provides tools to allow communication between instances to coordinate work, exchange information about elements of the task, or to transfer data.
 An MPI instance typically has its own copy of all the local variables.

-While MPI jobs can generally be run as stand-alone executables, in order for them to run in parallel they must use an MPI run-time system, which is a specific implementation of the MPI standard.
-To do this, they should be started via a command such as mpiexec (or mpirun, or srun, etc. depending on the MPI run-time you need to use), which will ensure that the appropriate run-time support for parallelism is included.
+While MPI-aware executables can generally be run as stand-alone programs, in order for them to run in parallel they must use an MPI run-time environment, which is a specific implementation of the MPI standard.
+To activate the MPI environment, the program should be started via a command such as mpiexec (or mpirun, or srun, etc. depending on the MPI run-time you need to use), which will ensure that the appropriate run-time support for parallelism is included.

 MPI Runtime Arguments